 It is important to notice that an iPad list folders mixed with files when listed alphabetically.
 This is an Apple thing and in my opinion quite stupid.
 I want folders naturally listed in front of files so something must be done to ensure that the iPad also list folders ahead of files.
 A little file naming ingenuity makes it possible.

 Folders at the Highest nesting level :

-I try to group content into a few all-encompassing subjects, like Audio, Basic ( important knowledge ), CAD, DSP and so on.
+I try to group content into a few all-encompassing subjects, like AUD ( Audio ), BASE ( important knowledge ), CAD, DSP and so on.
 I have about 15 such subjects.
 But it changes as I sometimes re-group the content within the subjects.

 The listing includes these special attributes :

-A ¤=¤ Which is a visual separator ( empty folder ) between each subject.
+A ¤=¤ Is just a visual separator ( empty folder ) between each subject.
 I try to use a single character for clarity.

-Audio – .Acoustics ¤ Where Audio is the subject.
+AUD= .Acoustics Where Audio is the subject.
 The dot or point in .Acoustics is used for sorting, forcing Acoustics to be listed first, as well as to indicate this is an important item within this subject.
-The final ¤ character indicates that there is a organized sub folder here including files for the subject.
+The equal = character indicates that there is a organized sub folder here including files related to the subject.

-Audio – Reviews The absence of the ¤ character indicates that there is an un-organized sub folder here including a mess of files.
+AUDz Reviews The z character replacing an equal = character indicates that there is an un-organized sub folder here including a mess of files ( that should be organized ).

 Sub folders at the next highest nesting level :